Ertuğrul Kürkçü: Origins

 Kürkçü was born in Bursa and was one of the activists of the "Generation '68'" student movement alongside Mahir Çayan and Deniz Gezmiş.
 In October 1970, then the head of the Socialists Association of the Middle East Technical University (METU), he was elected as the President of the Turkish Revolutionary Youth Federation (DEV-GENÇ).
 In 1972, Kürkçü joined the armed resistance against the military takeover and took part in an operation designed by Mahir Çayan to kidnap three NATO technicians based in the Black Sea district of Ünye for bargaining for the release off death row of Deniz Gezmiş and other activists who were condemned to death under the 1971 Turkish military memorandum.
-On 30 March 1972 the Turkish authorities confronted the revolutionaries and all the activists apart from Kürkçü were killed.
+On 30 March 1972 the Turkish authorities confronted the revolutionaries and after a firefight, all the activists apart from Kürkçü were killed, Kürkçü surviving because he hid in a barn as the other militants fought the authorities.
 He was trialed under Martial law and sentenced to death, but after the general amnesty in 1974 his sentence was converted to 30 years.
+During the court proceedings, he denounced his former comrades and testified that they murdered the NATO technicians.
+For his attitude (such as blaming Mahir Çayan) and cooperation with the authorities, he was criticized by prominent revolutionaries/left-wing activists.
 He was released in 1986 after 14 years in prison.
 While in prison he translated several books, including Karl Marx's biography, into Turkish.